codebuddy-pvt-ltd/eslint-configs/packages/react/README.md

   </a>
 </p>

-> Common ESLint rules for React with Vite used in Codebuddy
+> Common JS ESLint rules for React with Vite used in Codebuddy

 ### 🏠 [Homepage](https://github.com/codebuddy-pvt-ltd/eslint-configs.git#README)

 ## Prerequisites

-- node >=16
+- node >=18

 ## Install